By Emily Malloy

 The CAREER award brings Pon-Barry an anticipated funding total of more than $500,000 over five years.
 Her research focuses on improving the capacity of robots to converse and collaborate with students in STEM learning.
 Ultimately she hopes to develop a socially intelligent robot tutor who engages students one-on-one through interaction, conversation and questions.

-Existing research on human-robot collaborative activities has largely focussed on robots that respond to stand-alone questions or commands, Pon-Barry said.
+Existing research on human-robot collaborative activities has largely focused on robots that respond to stand-alone questions or commands, Pon-Barry said.
 “Less attention has been given to robots that sustain longer conversational interactions.”

 Pon-Barry directs the Interactive Computing Research Lab, where she and students study spoken language processing in the context of human-robot interaction.
 Her work is at the intersection of artificial intelligence, computational linguistics, signal processing, emotion recognition and cognitive science.
 But at the core is conversational dialogue — and how to enable humanoid and service robots to engage in it with human users.